RoadLoans finances vehicles with up to 110,000 miles

-You may be able to get financing for a great quality used car above or below 100K
+You may be able to get a high-quality used car at a great price

 A well-traveled car is a different proposition these days.

 Whereas once 100,000 miles was a long-haul benchmark, improvements in technology and reliability mean more cars are now built to go well beyond 200K.

 That’s good news if you’re in the market for a high-mileage vehicle.

 There are still some risks to such a purchase – not all sellers will be offering reliable models, for example – but online lender RoadLoans enables its customers to shop with confidence.
 We work with trusted auto dealerships able to show preapproved loan customers select, high-quality models meeting our standards for age, mileage and financing.
 That includes preowned cars, trucks and SUVs nine years old or newer, and with up to 110,000 miles.

 Here are a few things to know about auto loans and high-mileage vehicles as you approach the car-buying process.

 3 things to know about financing a high-mileage car